codecaketech/codecaketech.github.io/_posts/Java/2014-10-09-header-logo-only.md

 ---
 layout: page
 title:  "Header With Logo Only"
-subheadline:  "Headers With Style"
+subheadline:  "kamal awasthi"
 teaser: "Feeling Responsive allows you to use all kinds of headers.
 This is the default mode.
 It shows a header just with your logo on the standard background."
 categories:
-    - design
-tags:
-    - design
-    - background color
-    - header
+    - java
 ---
 No front matter code needed.
 <!--more-->